cocogitto/cocogitto/README.md

 See [User guide -> Conventional commits](https://docs.cocogitto.io/guide/#conventional-commits).

+## Configuration

+Use `cog.toml` file to configure your usage of Cocogitto.

+For the full list of options, see [User guide ->  Configuration reference](https://docs.cocogitto.io/config/).

 ## Auto-bumps

 Creating a version with `cog bump` will perform the following actions :